LiamJCates/Programming-Notes/C++/UserDefinedTypes.md

 Classes

 Having the data specified separately from the operations on it has advantages, such as the ability to use the data in arbitrary ways.
 However, a tighter connection between the representation and the operations is needed for a user-defined type to have all the properties expected of a ‘‘real type.’’

-In particular, we often want to keep the representation inaccessible to users so as to ease use, guarantee consistent use of the data, and allow us to later improve the representation.
+We often want to keep the representation inaccessible to users so as to ease use, guarantee consistent use of the data, and allow us to later improve the representation.
 To do that we have to distinguish between the interface to a type (to be used by all) and its implementation (which has access to the otherwise inaccessible data).

 The language mechanism for that is called a class.

+Concrete Types
+The basic idea of concrete classes is that they behave ‘‘just like built-in types.’’
+For example, a complex number type and an infinite-precision integer are much like built-in int, except of course that they have their own semantics and sets of operations.

+The defining characteristic of a concrete type is that its representation is part of its definition, and that representation is present in each object of a concrete class.
+That allows implementations to be optimally efficient in time and space.
+In particular, it allows us to:
+• place objects of concrete types on the stack, in statically allocated memory, and in other objects (§1.5);
+• refer to objects directly (and not just through pointers or references);
+• initialize objects immediately and completely (e.g., using constructors; §2.3);
+• copy and move objects (§5.2).

 A class has a set of members, which can be data, function, or type members.
 The interface is defined by the public members of a class, and private members are accessible only through that interface.
 For example:
 class Vector {
 public: